-This starter kit takes you step by step through the process of outline and writing your personal statement.
-Just follow our collection of prompts, write your paragraphs in the spaces provided, and at the end, you will have a strong first draft personal statement that showcases your strongest asset—you!
+This starter kit takes you step by step through the process of outlining and writing your personal statement.
+Just follow our collection of prompts, write your paragraphs in the spaces provided, and at the end, you will have a strong first draft personal statement that highlights your strongest asset—you!

 STEP 1: MAKE YOUR MARK WITH A STANDOUT INTRODUCTION

 Paragraph #1: Your Opening Paragraph

 Start your personal statement by describing a lightning-bolt moment that launched your interest in patient care or confirmed that the PA profession is right for you.

 Be sure to include specific, compelling details that give the reader a good sense of why this story had such an impact on your decision to become a PA.

 - An experience with a special patient that helped you decide to be a PA

 - A critical health or safety incident that pushed you to act and taught you that you perform well under pressure

 - A time when you or a family member were cared for by a dedicated PA

 - What you learned from growing up in a medically underserved area